-This constraint is described in Section 4.1.1.2 in [BLP16].
+This constraint is described in Section 4.1.1.2 in [BLAP17].
 Competition restrictions for Minisolver Tracks (the same as for Standard Tracks):

-- 1. Short tables (i.e., tables with tuples containing '\') and compressed tables (i.e., tables with compressed tuples) are not accepted. - 2.
+- 1. Compressed tables (i.e., tables with compressed tuples) and smart tables are not accepted.
+However, do note that short tables (i.e., tables with tuples containing '') are accepted in 2018. - 2.
 Empty Tables (i.e., tables with with 0 support or 0 conflict) are not accepted.